What if there was a way to make it so that you only pay for your education if it resulted in a great job?

 Finding an Income Share Agreement That’s Right for You

 If you want an alternative financing method with built-in downside protection and no compounding interest, you should consider an ISA.
-Most importantly, an ISA is a balanced financing method that protects the student and rewards the school for empowering students to realize their potential without student loan debt.
+Most importantly, an ISA is a balanced financing method that protects the student and rewards the school for empowering students to realize their potential.

 Perhaps the most prominent coding bootcamp income share agreement is through Lambda School.
 Lambda School provides students with high-quality, nine-month courses in various areas like iOS development and full-stack web development.
 Further, they offer students hands-on career support to help them get hired.
 In exchange, students agree to pay back 17 percent of their income for the first two years they are employed—but only if they earn over $50,000 per year.
 If a student is really successful after graduation, the maximum they will ever pay is $30,000, after which their ISA will be complete.